 This year we welcome Russian and Mexican partners to the Zero Robotics High School Tournament 2014.
 As this is their pilot year, one Russian alliance (comprised of two Russian teams and a third team, TBD) and a Mexican alliance (comprised of one Mexican team and two other teams, TBD) will participate in the ISS competition as shown in Figure 10.
 Therefore we have reserved 3 spots for the Russian and Mexican partners out of the total 84 teams advancing to the alliance phase.
 Since we cannot predict the ranking of these teams during the 3D competition, 3 wildcards spots have been included.
 The pilot teams will advance whether or not they place within the top 81 ranked teams on the leaderboard.
 However, if they do rank within the top 81 teams, this will open up additional spots in ranking order for teams ranked below 81.
-One of the pilot alliances will be included in the draft with the teams ranked with even numbers and the other will be included in the draft with the teams ranked with odd numbers.
+One of the pilot alliances will be included in the draft with the teams ranked with odd numbers.
 The TBD teams in each of the pilot alliances will be determined during their respective draft events.